 This field guide describes in detail the steps woodland landowners would take to build a large pond on their properties.
 The guide describes the planning, permitting and construction of the pond, and includes sections on maintaining and repairing woodland ponds.
 It also describes the aesthetic values and benefits to wildlife of woodland ponds.

 Algae Blooms in ponds, rivers, and lakes: Oregon Health Authority website has information on Blue-Green Algae, including Current Cyanobacteria Advisories.
 They note, "Don't go into water that looks foamy, scummy, thick like paint, pea-green, blue-green or brownish red.
 A good rule of thumb for you and your pet is: When in Doubt, Stay Out!"

-Ask an Expert is a way for you to get answers from the Oregon State University Extension Service.
+Ask Extension is a way for you to get answers from the Oregon State University Extension Service.
 We have experts in family and health, community development, food and agriculture, coastal issues, forestry, programs for young people, and gardening.